WHERE TO SCORE THE TASTIEST FREE TAPAS IN GRANADA

 Bar Poë

-Taking a step away from traditional tapas and heading towards international cuisine is Bar Poë, a family-owned establishment with its own cult following (really, there’s a group on Facebook called “I Love Poë!”).
+Taking a step away from traditional tapas and embracing international cuisine is Bar Poë, a family-owned establishment with its own cult following (really, there’s a group on Facebook called “I Love Poë!”).
 Each drink will get you unique, international tapas that you can’t find anywhere else.
-You can choose your dish from the menu, so you have a little more freedom here than at other bars that we’ve mentioned.
+You can choose your tapa from the menu, so you have a little more freedom here than at other bars that we’ve mentioned.
 Some favorite tapas include pineapple and pork skewers, chicken with polenta and coconut sauce, and Thai chicken.

 Address: Calle Verónica de la Magdalena, 40